How to Embed a Video or 3rd Party Widget/Embed Code on Your Website

 If you haven't already, you'll need to create a YouTube channel for your business and upload your video to the channel.

-Next, visit http://embedresponsively.com/ to get the responsive code.
-Simply paste the YouTube link and click Embed then scroll down and copy the new code.
+3. Simply paste the YouTube link and click Generate Embed Code then scroll down and copy the new code.

 Once you save, your video (or any other widget) is available on the front end of the site.

-Adding YouTube Shorts to your website
+Adding YouTube Shorts to Your Website

 YouTube has recently introduced a feature called "Shorts," enabling users to produce and share brief videos on their YouTube channels.
 The purpose of these videos is to offer concise and engaging content that can be conveniently consumed by mobile users.